MicrosoftDocs/cpp-docs/docs/visual-cpp-language-conformance.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Visual C/C++ Language Conformance
+# Visual C++ Language Conformance
-This topic summarizes the ISO C++03/11/14 and draft C++17 language standards conformance of compiler features and Standard Library (STL) features for C++ in Visual Studio 2017.
+This topic summarizes the ISO C++03/11/14 and draft C++17 language standards conformance of compiler features and Standard Library (STL) features for Visual C++ in Visual Studio 2017.
 Each compiler and STL feature name links to the ISO C++ Standard proposal paper that describes the feature.

 For current news from the C++ team, visit the [Visual C++ team blog](http://blogs.msdn.microsoft.com/vcblog/).